Living in Indonesia, A Site for Expatriates

 For more complete information on the legal system in Indonesia, purchase Sriro's Desk Reference of Indonesian Law 2009 by Andrew I. Sriro.

-The book is also available at the various Jakarta branches of Kinokuniya, Aksara and Periplus bookstores, as well as the Periplus kiosks at the airport.
+The book is available at the various Jakarta branches of Kinokuniya, Aksara and Periplus bookstores, as well as the Periplus kiosks at the airport.

 Family Adoptions